spatie/laravel-medialibrary/docs/advanced-usage/naming-generated-files.md

 ### Naming responsive image files

-By default, all conversion files will be named in this format:
+By default, all responsive image files will be named in this format:

 ```
 {original-file-name-without-extension}___{name-of-the-conversion}_{width}_{height}.{extension}
 ```

 Just like the conversion file names, you can use another format for naming your files.
-We do however need the last part in this specific format so the properties can still be extracted.
+We do however need the last part in this specific format, so the properties can still be extracted.